PostEverywhere vs CoSchedule: Social Scheduler Showdown

 4. Platform Coverage

-PostEverywhere supports seven platforms: Instagram, TikTok, YouTube, LinkedIn, Facebook, X, and Threads.
+PostEverywhere supports eight platforms: Instagram, TikTok, YouTube, LinkedIn, Facebook, X, Threads, and Pinterest.
 This covers every major social network where businesses and creators are actively publishing.

 5. Analytics

-PostEverywhere's analytics dashboard provides engagement rates, optimal posting times, follower growth, and content performance across all seven platforms.
+PostEverywhere's analytics dashboard provides engagement rates, optimal posting times, follower growth, and content performance across all eight platforms.
 The insights are focused on helping you improve your social strategy.

-CoSchedule's social analytics are basic compared to dedicated social tools.
+CoSchedule's social analytics are basic compared to dedicated analytics tools for social media.
 You get post performance metrics and some engagement data, but detailed analytics has never been CoSchedule's primary focus.
 The Marketing Suite includes more reporting capabilities, but it is oriented toward project completion and team productivity rather than social media performance.

 Winner: PostEverywhere